mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 * `target_group_id` -	Name of the target Atlas project of the restore job.
 Only visible if deliveryType is automated.
 * `target_cluster_name` -	Name of the target Atlas cluster to which the restore job restores the snapshot.
 Only visible if deliveryType is automated.
 * `timestamp` - Timestamp in ISO 8601 date and time format in UTC when the snapshot associated to snapshotId was taken.
+* `oplogTs` - If you performed a Point-in-Time restores at a time specified by a timestamp from the oplog, oplogTs indicates the timestamp used.
+* `pointInTimeUTCSeconds` - If you performed a Point-in-Time restores at a time specified by a Unix time in seconds since epoch, pointInTimeUTCSeconds indicates the Unix time used.

 ## Import